 Many states in recent years have removed statues, plaques and schools named after Confederate figures.
-However, these states have had virtually no symbols removed: West Virginia, South Carolina and Mississippi.
+However, these states have had the fewest symbols removed: South Carolina, Mississippi, Georgia and Alabama.

 The BeenVerified analysis uses 2019 data collected from the Southern Poverty Law Center and analysis of dozens of 2020 media reports to reflect Confederate symbols that have fallen in recent weeks.
 Some top findings:

-- Maryland and California have the top percentage of removals: Out of states that had at least 10 Confederate symbols, Maryland has removed 73%, followed by California (54%), Oklahoma (33%), the District of Columbia (25%) and Florida (22%).
+- California and Maryland have the top percentage of removals: Out of states that had at least 10 Confederate symbols, California has removed 92%, followed by Maryland (80%), Oklahoma (39%), Florida (35%) and the District of Columbia (25%).

-- For every removal, 10 monuments and symbols remain: In total, states have removed 190 Confederate symbols over the years; but 1,700 still remain, our analysis shows.
+- For every removal, six monuments and symbols remain: In total, states have removed 270 Confederate symbols over the years; but 1,652 still remain, our analysis shows.

-- Most removed in wake of George Floyd protests: Virginia (12), North Carolina (9), Texas (6), Florida and Alabama (5 each), Arkansas (3).
-(Some planned removals in Virginia, however, are being challenged in court.)
+- Most removed in wake of George Floyd protests: Virginia (29), North Carolina (23), Florida (16), Alabama and Texas (9 each).
+(Some planned removals in some states, however, are being challenged in court.)

-- Not just located in the South: While the greatest concentration of symbols remain in former Confederate states and Border States, many exist in Northern states and new states formed after the Civil War, including: California and Ohio (5 each), New York and Pennsylvania (3 each); Washington, Idaho and Montana (2 each).
+- Not just located in the South: While the greatest concentration of symbols remain in former Confederate states and Border States, many exist in Northern states and new states formed after the Civil War, including: Ohio (5), New York (3), Washington, Idaho and Montana (2 each) and California (1).

 - Who they honor: Robert E. Lee, Jefferson Davis and Thomas Jonathan “Stonewall” Jackson are the top Confederates with statues, roads and schools in their name; Nathan Bedford Forrest, the Confederate general who was the first Grand Wizard of the Ku Klux Klan, has the sixth most number of monuments.